scissor-project/open-scissor/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

 * [ ] Put an X between the brackets on this line if you have done all of the following:
-    * Reproduced after disabling all Vagrant plugins you installed
     * Checked that your issue isn't already filed: https://github.com/scissor-project/open-scissor/issues

 ### Description